-This scholarship was established by Dale and Julie White in recognition of their special passion for BUILD students and their desire to see each one grow, learn, and reach their full God-given potential and are prepared to be salt and light in this world.
+Established by Dale and Julie White in recognition of their special passion for students in the BUILD program and their desire to see each one grow, learn, and reach their full God-given potential, prepared to be salt and light in this world.
 This scholarship is to be awarded to students with financial need who have been accepted to the Bethel BUILD Program.
 (EAW274)

-Administration

-Office of the President
+Administration Office of the President